Azure/bicep-registry-modules/CONTRIBUTING.md

 <!-- TODO: update the issue link once the repo is public -->

 Before creating a new module, you must fill out this [issue template](https://github.com/Azure/bicep-registry-modules/issues/new) to make a proposal.
+Each module needs to have its own proposal.
+Please avoid including multiple modules in one issue.
 Once the proposal is approved, proceed with the following steps.
 You should not send out a pull request to add a module without an associated approval as the pull request will be rejected.

 ### Creating a directory for the new module